Gwillyn/JS-Writing-Tips/README.md

 'b(): returns "is " + c()',
 'c(): returns "cool"'  ];
 ```
 The a() function is at the bottom or beginning of the stack, which calls b() in the middle, which calls c() at the tippy top.
-When c() executes, it returns the string "awesome!", and is popped off/removed from the top of the stack.
+When c() executes, it returns the string "cool", and is popped off/removed from the top of the stack.
 Recursive functions calls itself over and over.
 Therefore, it is a good idea to write a _base case_ to allow for the function to stop calling itself, and it is a good idea to write it first.
 The recursive case is where the function calls itself.
 When writing the recursive case, you need to ask **1.** What is the base case? and **2.** What is the least work needed to get closer to the base case?